4Players/odin-server/README.md

 ### The `[license]` section

-The optional `[license]` section is used to indentify the licensee of the ODIN server.
+The optional `[license]` section is used to identify the licensee of the ODIN server.
 This section is used in a separate `license.toml` file.

 #### `signature` <sub><sup>*Required*</sub></sup>

-The signature of the license used to verify its validility.
+The signature of the license used to verify its validity.

 ```toml
 signature = ""